kizniche/Mycodo/mycodo-manual.md

 On Command | This is the numerical command transmitted via 433MHz to turn the relay on.
 Off Command | This is the numerical command transmitted via 433MHz to turn the relay off.
 Current Draw (amps) | The is the amount of current the device powered by the relay draws.
 Note: this value should be calculated based on the voltage set in the [Relay Usage Settings](#relay-usage-settings).
 Start State | This specifies whether the relay should be ON or OFF when mycodo initially starts.
+Wireless relays have an additional option 'Neither' which will not issue an on or off command when Mycodo starts or stops.
 Seconds to turn On | This is a way to turn a relay on for a specific duration of time.
 This can be useful for testing the relays and powered devices or the measured effects a device may have on an environmental condition.

 PIDs